GreenLyte712/Entry_Level/README.md

 The java backend files basically do what Spring does in terms of they create an API endpoint but without using Spring.

-The end result of the "backend files" folder's java and HTML files' working together to create a JSON array that is structured like this:
+The end result of the "backend files" folder's java and HTML files working together is a JSON array that is structured like this:

 [
   {